 |---|---|---|

-| Income ≥ 1.5× rent | Initial review | Tolerance, response to non-fulfillment |
+| Income ≥ 1.5× rent | Pre-selection | Tolerance, response to non-fulfillment |

-| Income ≥ 2× rent | Initial review | Tolerance, response to non-fulfillment |
+| Income ≥ 2× rent | Pre-selection | Tolerance, response to non-fulfillment |

-| Income ≥ 3× rent | Initial review | Tolerance, response to non-fulfillment |
+| Income ≥ 3× rent | Pre-selection | Tolerance, response to non-fulfillment |

-| Income proof | Document review | Number of months (3–6) |
+| Income proof required | Document verification | Number of monthly salaries (default 3) |

 Only one of the three income-multiple criteria can be active at the same time.